Implementation

 4. Complete activation

-Activate secureElementPass using the activation data received in previous step:
+Activate the secureElementPass using the activation data from the previous step:

 MeaPushProvisioning.activate(secureElementPass, withActivationData: activationData) { (activated, error) in